-If you’d like to check to see if you’re school tax bill is paid, the Fonda-Fultonville Central School District Tax Bills are now online.
+The Fonda-Fultonville Central School District Tax Bills are online if you’d like to check to see if your school tax bill is paid.
 Please note that paid information is on a time-delay and is provided for your convenience only.

 This link will take you to the Montgomery County Tax Bill Search and View page.
 When on this page, click on the drop down arrow for school selection list and click on “Fonda/Fultonville School District-Original and Updated Information Available.”
 Enter your search information in any of the categories listed and click on the “Submit” button.
 The listing of school tax bills will appear according to your search criteria.
 Click on the tax bill number of the school tax bill you would like to view.
 To print the viewed tax bill, right click and select print.